Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Abstract

 \section{Abstract}

 Let $(G_n)_{n \in \mathbb{N}}$ be a sequence of groups equipped with a $d$-ary cloning system and denote by $\mathscr{T}_d(G_*)$ the resulting Thompson-like group.
 In previous work joint with Zaremsky, we obtained structural results concerning the group von Neumann algebra of $\mathscr{T}_d(G_*)$, denoted by $L(\mathscr{T}_d(G_*))$.
 Under some natural assumptions on the $d$-ary cloning system, we proved that $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ factor.
 With a few additional natural assumptions, we proved that $L(\mathscr{T}_d(G_*))$ is, moreover, a McDuff factor.
 In this paper, we further analyze the structure of $L(\mathscr{T}_d(G_*))$, in particular the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$, where $F_d$ is the smallest of the Higman--Thompson groups.
-First, we prove that if the $d$-ary cloning system is ``diverse", then the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is irreducible, a considerable improvement of the result that $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ factor.
-This allows us to compute the normalizer of $L(F_d)$ in $L(\mathscr{T}_d(G_*))$, which turns out to be ``trivial" in the diverse case, implying that the inclusion is also singular.
-Then we prove that the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property, which yields another proof that the inclusion is singular.
-Finally, we finish the paper with an application: Using irreducibility, our conditions for when $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ McDuff factor, and the fact that $F_d$ is character rigid (in the sense of Peterson), we prove that the groups $F_d$ are McDuff (in the sense of Deprez-Vaes).
+We prove that if the $d$-ary cloning system is ``diverse," then $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the weak asymptotic homomorphism property.
+As a consequence, the inclusion is irreducible, which is a considerable improvement of our result that $L(\mathscr{T}_d(G_*))$ is a type $\II_1$ factor, and the inclusion is also singular.
+Then we look at examples of non-diverse $d$-ary cloning systems with respect to the weak asymptotic homomorphism property, singularity, and irreducibility.
+Then we finish the paper with some applications.
+We construct a machine which takes in an arbitrary group and finite group and produces an inclusion (both finite and infinite index) of type $\II_1$ factors which is singular but without the weak asymptotic homomorphism property.
+Finally, using irreducibility of the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$, our conditions for when $L(\mathscr{T}_d(G_*))$ is a McDuff factor, and the fact that Higman-Thompson groups $F_d$ are character rigid (in the sense of Peterson), we prove that the groups $F_d$ are McDuff (in the sense of Deprez-Vaes).